woodpecker-ci/woodpecker/docs/docs/91-migrations.md

 - Removed `WOODPECKER_WEBHOOK_HOST` in favor of `WOODPECKER_EXPERT_WEBHOOK_HOST`
 - Migrated to rfc9421 for webhook signatures
 - Renamed `start_time`, `end_time`, `created_at`, `started_at`, `finished_at` and `reviewed_at` JSON fields to `started`, `finished`, `created`, `started`, `finished`, `reviewed`
+- Update all webhooks by pressing the "Repair all" button in the admin settings as the webhook token claims have changed
+- Crons now use standard Linux syntax without seconds

 ## 2.0.0